MA Documentary Journalism

 - Applications from candidates with non-standard entry qualifications will be considered on an individual basis.

-All applicants will be asked to submit two short (250 word) documentary proposals as part of the application.
+All applicants will be asked to submit two short (250 words) documentary proposals as part of the application.
 These will be judged against clear criteria that show an understanding of the documentary genre, and creative ideas for achievable projects.

 We accept qualifications from schools, colleges and universities all over the world for entry onto our courses.
 If you’re not sure how your international qualification matches our course requirements please visit our international qualifications page.